abhijeethrkgadwal/abhijeethrkgadwal/README.md

 - 👋 Hi, I’m abhijeeth
 - 👀 I’m interested in Javascipt frameworks mainly Reactjs,Nodejs and also curious about AI/ML.
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working as Product Developer in multiple projects.
-- 📫 Reach me @ abhijeethrkgadwal@gmail.com
+- 📫 Reach me @ abhijeethrkgadwal@gmail.com for any collab or queries.

 <!---
 abhijeethrkgadwal/abhijeethrkgadwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.